Network resilience: Failures in critical infrastructure (CI) systems

 Vulnerability in transportation is defined \cite{berdica2002introduction} as ``a susceptibility to incidents that can result in considerable reductions in road network serviceability''.
-Compared with reliability, vulnerability usually refers to more harmful consequences but lower probability to occur \cite{mattsson2015vulnerability}.
-Based on an integrated equilibrium model for a large scale transportation system, Nicholson et al. have studied the critical components based on its socio-economic impacts \cite{nicholson1997degradable}.
+Compared with reliability, vulnerability usually refers to more harmful consequences that have a lower probability of occurring \cite{mattsson2015vulnerability}.
+Based on an integrated equilibrium model for a large-scale transportation system, Nicholson et al. studied the critical components based on their socioeconomic impacts \cite{nicholson1997degradable}.

-In the network analysis, vulnerability is related to nodes or links with specific topological features.
-For example, the vulnerable part of a scale-free network is usually considered to have the largest degree (i.e., number of links) \cite{albert1999internet}.
-Other topological features are also found to be related to the vulnerability.
-Weak relationships between different communities in a modular network can do extensive damage when it is removed.
-Critical links in the airline network are explored with memetic algorithms \cite{du2017identifying}, and are found different from those with the highest topological importance.
-Basoz \cite{basoz1997risk} has proposed a risk assessment method consisting of three parts: (i) retrofitting of critical infrastructures as a means of pre-disaster mitigation, (ii) pre-disaster emergency response planning, and (iii) emergency response operations.
-He has measured the importance of components by network analysis and decision analysis.
-Chang et al. \cite{chang2002disaster} have proposed a vulnerability metric based on the business sector, size, and building occupancy tenure to provide a predictor of business loss.
-Hong et al. \cite{hong2015vulnerability} have performed vulnerability analysis for the Chinese railway system under the flood risks and provided an effective maintenance strategy considering link vulnerability and burden.
+In network analysis, vulnerability is related to nodes or links that possess specific topological features.
+For example, the most vulnerable part of a scale-free network is usually considered to have the largest degree (i.e., number of links) \cite{albert1999internet}.
+Other topological features are also found to be related to vulnerability.
+Weak relationships among the communities in a modular network can cause extensive damage when vulnerability is removed.
+Critical links in the airline network are explored using memetic algorithms \cite{du2017identifying} and are found to differ from the links that possess the highest topological importance.
+Basoz \cite{basoz1997risk} proposed a risk assessment method consisting of three parts: (i) retrofitting of critical infrastructures as a means of predisaster mitigation; (ii) predisaster emergency response planning; and (iii) emergency response operations.
+He measured the importance of the components of the system by network analysis and decision analysis.
+Chang et al. \cite{chang2002disaster} proposed a vulnerability metric based on business sector, size, and building occupancy tenure to provide a predictor of business loss.
+Hong et al. \cite{hong2015vulnerability} performed an analysis of the vulnerability of the Chinese railway system to flood risks and provided an effective maintenance strategy considering link vulnerability and burden.